Pioneering black British footballer dies

 He also described the introduction of the English FA's version of the "Rooney Rule" -- which would see at least one black, Asian and minority ethnic (BAME) applicant interviewed for future roles in the England national team system -- as something that would help more black people get into football management and administration.

+Atkinson said that the racism and abuse piled on Regis from hostile crowds never seemed to affect his performances.

+"He just used to get on with it," Atkinson said.
+"Everybody seemed to admire the way he went about his business and the way he played."

-Tributes to Regis poured in on social media.
+Tributes to Regis also poured in on social media.

 Coventry City, whom he helped to FA Cup glory in 1987, described Regis as a "legend" and a "hero."